 Aiways is a Shanghai-based electric car brand that launched in 2017.
 The name is a merging of the phrase ‘Ai is on the way’, and this is one of a number of new Chinese brands that are targeting a very Tesla-like look and appeal.

-Company officials have confirmed that Aiways is planning to enter right-hand drive markets from summer 2023, with the UK expected to be the first.
-It plans to launch here with its Aiways U5 crossover, which is a fraction smaller than the Ford Mustang Mach-E, Nissan Ariya and Tesla Model Y. The sportier Aiways U6 coupe-SUV could follow the U5 to British shores, but that’s still to be confirmed.
+Company officials originally stated that Aiways was planning to enter right-hand drive markets, including the UK, from summer 2023, but that’s obviously long gone by, so the smart money is now on the second half of 2025.
+It plans to launch here with its Aiways U5 crossover, which is a fraction smaller than the Ford Mustang Mach-E, Nissan Ariya and Tesla Model Y. The sportier Aiways U6 coupe-SUV could then follow the U5 to British shores.

 The pure electric Aiways U5 is expected to have a range of around 250 miles, but pricing is still unknown.
 We’d expect it to cost from around £45,000 and up, in line with many of its rivals.